OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 What specimen types can you collect—urine, oral fluid, and breath alcohol?

-Common workplace options include urine and oral fluid for drug testing, and breath alcohol testing for alcohol programs.
-The correct modality depends on DOT vs non-DOT rules, state law, and your policy.
-We also support breath alcohol testing and oral fluid drug testing as standalone program topics.
+Yes—common options are urine and oral fluid for drugs, plus breath alcohol for alcohol programs.
+The right choice depends on DOT vs non-DOT, state law, and your policy.
+Program pages: breath alcohol testing and oral fluid drug testing.

 What is breath alcohol (BAT) testing for employers?